definability/pattern-recognition-server/README.rst

   ::

     Solutions [step] [loss]
-    answersj
+    answers
-    guessesj
+    guesses
-    heatmapj
+    heatmap

-  where ``answersj`` is the array with the right answers to the problem ``[step]``.
+  where ``answers`` is the array with the right answers to the problem ``[step]``.
   Web UI should show the animation here, if you pause the application before going to the next step.